apache/apisix/docs/en/latest/terminology/router.md

 :::note

-In version 3.2 and earlier, APISIX used `radixtree_uri` as the default Router. `radixtree_uri` has better performance than `radixtree_host_uri`, so if you have higher performance requirements and can live with the fact that `radixtree_uri` only matches uri, consider continuing to use `radixtree_uri` as the default Router.
+In version 3.2 and earlier, APISIX used `radixtree_uri` as the default Router. `radixtree_uri` has better performance than `radixtree_host_uri`, so if you have higher performance requirements and can live with the fact that `radixtree_uri` only use the `uri` as the primary index, consider continuing to use `radixtree_uri` as the default Router.

 :::